sedyh/awesome-ebitengine/README.md

 * [gween](https://github.com/tanema/gween) - A small library to perform tweening in Go.
 * [ganim8](https://github.com/yohamta/ganim8) - An animation library for Ebitengine inspired by [anim8](https://github.com/kikito/anim8).
 * [ebitengine-graphics](https://github.com/quasilyte/ebitengine-graphics) - A library that implements graphical primitives like Sprite, Line, Rect, etc.
+* [bitmapfont](https://github.com/hajimehoshi/bitmapfont) - A plug-and-play `font.Face`, that supports a wide range of languages and symbols
+* [bitsweetfont](https://github.com/quasilyte/bitsweetfont) - A plug-and-play `font.Face` that has limited language support, but has multiple sizes

 ### Video